masonentrican/DankEngine/README.md

    ```sh
    GenerateProjectFiles.bat
    ```
+3. Build assimp using cmake and copy the dll to the root folder (Temporary until build system is modified)
-3. Build and Run in Visual Studio 2019
+4. Build and Run in Visual Studio 2019